 FACILITIES FOR VISITORS WITH DISABILITIES: There is a ramped entrance and accessible toilet within Kinneil Museum.
 Most paths are accessible for people with wheelchairs and electric scooters.

 RAIL LINKS: The nearest mainline train station is Linlithgow (the next town).
 Alternatively, visitors to the Bo’ness and Kinneil Steam Railway (run by the Scottish Railway Preservation Society) can visit Kinneil Estate by getting off the train at Kinnel Halt.
 It’s a 15-20 minute walk from there up to Kinneil House and Museum.

 BUS LINKS: Linlithgow Rail Station and neighbouring towns including Falkirk and Grangemouth have regular bus connections with Bo’ness.

-The Bo’ness Community Bus provides direct links between Bo’ness and Blackness and Edinburgh.
-There are also regular Citylink 909 buses (look for their Edinburgh-Stirling service) which connect Bo’ness with Edinburgh, Edinburgh Airport, Grangemouth, Stirling, Cumbernauld and Glasgow.
+There are regular Citylink 909 buses (look for their Edinburgh-Stirling service) which connect Bo’ness with Edinburgh, Edinburgh Airport, Grangemouth, Stirling, Cumbernauld and Glasgow.